 3. Choosing Metrics that Matter

 For analytical dashboards, deciding the right metrics relevant to the dashboard’s purpose is the key.
-Decisions like what kind of data to choose and how to present it should be grounded in a precise knowledge of user needs and context.
+Decisions like what kind of data to select and how to present it should be grounded in a precise knowledge of user needs and context.
 Including irrelevant metrics, can make the dashboard look cluttered, and the user can quickly lose interest.

 To determine which metrics earn a spot on your dashboard, consider how much detail does the user need.
 You should provide easy ways for the user to dig deeper into the data in case they need to.